whoisandy/react-rangeslider/README.md

   }
 }
 ```
-There's also a umd version available at `lib/umd`.
-The component is available on `window.ReactRangeslider`.
-To style the slider, please refer the rangeslider styles in `demo/demo.less` file.

 ## API
 Rangeslider is bundled with a single component, that accepts data and callbacks only as `props`.